 But if having all true bypass pedals on your board will lose signal, the opposite (having all buffered pedals) must then be true, right?
 Well, no. The key to not being ”a moron” (as the YouTube guy, who will remain nameless, so eloquently put it), is to have one or two buffers/buffered pedals in the chain, while keeping the rest true bypass (to avoid having multiple buffer stages in the chain).
 That way, you get the best of both worlds.
 But that doesn’t mean that ”true bypass is shit”, nor that it degrades the signal – claims like that are stupid, and just show that the people making them doesn’t know what’s what.

 Sorry… there’s no such thing as ”in effect, it’s true bypass”.
 It either is or it isn’t.
-If the pedal has the ”hardwire” bypass type, the input impedance of its circuit will matter (the higher it is, the less impact it will have on the tone in bypass).
+If the pedal has the ”hardwire” bypass type, the input impedance of its circuit will matter.
+The higher it is, the less impact it will have on the tone in bypass.
 But it will never be invisible – that input impedance will end up in parallel to the input impedance of the next pedal, not matter how high it is.
 And if the combined impedance ends up being too low for the source, the tone will suffer.
-And the guitar pickups are far more sensitive to this than the output of an active pedal, so you’ll notice it the most if the ”hardwire” pedal is the first thing the guitar ”sees”.
+Regular passive guitar pickups are far more sensitive to this than the output of an active pedal, so you’ll notice it the most if the ”hardwire” pedal is the first thing the guitar ”sees”.

 It seems that many people think that true bypass and buffered bypass are the only two systems out there, and if the pedal steals tone, it’s because of a (bad) buffer.
-The truth is that most pedals that appear to ”suck tone” are actually NOT buffered at all – they are ”hardwire” (mechanical output switching).
+While there are a few that actually have bad buffers, the truth is that most pedals that appear to ”suck tone” are actually NOT buffered at all – they are ”hardwire” (mechanical output switching).
 There are three basic types of bypass systems, people, and one of them is the bad guy… Buffered bypass has certain benefits, while true bypass has others. ”Hardwire bypass” has none of them…